The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • nausea turning into vomiting;

-• increased discomfort in bright light, noise in the apartment and a strong smell.
+• increased discomfort in bright light, noise in the apartment and strong odor.

-Often headaches in children due to migraines are hereditary disease.
-The pain comes on paroxysmal.
-Whiskey hurt from a few minutes to several hours.
-After vomiting, the child becomes much easier.
+Migraines often cause headaches in children hereditary disease.
+The pain comes in attacks.
+The temples hurt from several minutes to several hours.
+After vomiting, the child feels significantly better.
 Painkillers don't help.
-Appears before the attack general weakness and intense thirst, loss of appetite.
-Sometimes the patient feels dizzy up to loss of consciousness.
+Appears before an attack general weakness and severe thirst, loss of appetite.
+Sometimes the patient feels dizzy and even loses consciousness.

 Vegetative-vascular dystonia

-A common cause of headaches in a schoolchild over 7 years old is problems with blood vessels.
-With stress and excessive load, vegetative-vascular dystonia (VVD) may appear.
-In addition, as a student grows up, his vascular tone is changing.
+A common cause of headaches in schoolchildren over 7 years old is problems with blood vessels.
+With stress and excessive load, vegetative-vascular dystonia (VSD) may appear.
+In addition, as a schoolchild grows up, he vascular tone is changing.
 The body does not have time to rebuild and experiences discomfort.
-VSD-syndrome is the loss of the ability of the vessels of the brain to respond correctly to stimuli.
-The vessels narrow and expand insufficiently or not at the moment when it is needed.
+VSD syndrome is the loss of the ability of brain vessels to respond correctly to stimuli.
+The vessels narrow and expand insufficiently or at the wrong time when it is needed.

-VSD is a frequent occurrence in children with an increased level of mental activity - choleric.
+VSD is a common occurrence in children with an increased level of mental activity - choleric people.
 Sometimes the syndrome occurs when the weather changes and in the morning after waking up.
 This is due to a violation of the venous outflow of blood from the brain.
-The autonomic nervous system is sensitive to the rest and sleep regimen, violation of proper nutrition, quarrels and troubles in the family and school.
-To reduce the risk of VSD, preventive measures should be followed.
+The autonomic nervous system is sensitive to rest and sleep patterns, poor nutrition, quarrels and troubles in the family and school.
+To reduce the risk of VSD, preventive measures should be taken.

-The most common cause of the described malaise in a child is physical or mental stress:
+The most common cause of the described ailment in a child is physical or mental stress:

-• overstrain of a student during exams or before tests, tests;
+• student overexertion during exams or before tests, test classes;

-• violation of the regime of the day with a decrease in the time of night sleep;
+• disruption of the daily routine with a decrease in night sleep time;

 • stressful situations at home or at school;